Cladosporium oxysporum

 Cladosporium oxysporum is an airborne fungus that is commonly found outdoors and is distributed throughout the tropical and subtropical region, it is mostly located In Asia and Africa.
 It spreads through airborne spores and is often extremely abundant in outdoor air during the spring and summer seasons.
 It mainly feeds on decomposing organic matter in warmer climates, but can also be parasitic and feed on living plants.
 The airborne spores can occasionally cause cutaneous infections in humans, and the high prevalence of C. oxysporum in outdoor air during warm seasons contributes to its importance as an etiological agent of allergic disease and possibly human cutaneous phaeohyphomycosis in tropical regions.

-History and taxonomy
+Taxonomy

 This species was described by Reverend Miles Joseph Berkeley and Moses Ashley Curtis in 1868 in the Botanical Journal of the Linnean Society.